muhammadumargroupdocs/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-dicom-formats/_index.md

 Aspose.Imaging supports export from various raster file formats including multi-paged to DICOM.
 Below there are some examples related to this.

 {{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "ExportToDicom.java" >}}

+## **Support of Jpeg, Jpeg2000 and RLE compression methods in Dicom**
+Dicom format can be compressed using Jpeg, Jpeg2000 and RLE compressions.

+### What is a DICOM Image File?
+The DICOM standard is useful for integrating all modern imaging equipments, accessories, networking servers, workstations and printers.
+Because of its ease of integration and continuous evolution this communication standard has over the years achieved a nearly universal level of acceptance among vendors of radiological equipment.

+A DICOM image file is an outcome of the Digital Imaging and Communications in Medicine standard.
+Specifically, image files that are compliant with part 10 of the DICOM standard are generally referred to as “DICOM format files” or simply “DICOM files” and are represented as “.dcm”.

+### DICOM compression settings
+The property ***DicomOptions.Compression*** allows you to specify compression settings.
+For instance, ***CompressionType*** enumeration allows you to select compression algorithm: *None*, *Jpeg*, *Jpeg2000* or *Rle*.
+The *None* option corresponds to uncompressed DICOM image.
+The following code shows how to use DICOM compression settings:

+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-dicom-no-compression.java" >}}

+### Using JPEG compression in DICOM image
+To use JPEG compression algorithm you should specify *CompressionType.Jpeg* enumeration value in ***Compression.Type*** property:

+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-dicom-jpeg-compression.java" >}}

+You can tune JPEG compression algorithm using ***Compression.Jpeg*** property.
+For instance, you can specify the *CompressionType*, *SampleRoundingMode* and *Quality*:

+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-dicom-jpeg-tuned-compression.java" >}}

+### Using JPEG 2000 compression in DICOM image
+To use JPEG 2000 compression you need to use *CompressionType.Jpeg2000* enumeration value and ***Jpeg2000Options*** class for algorithm settings.
+The following code demonstrates how to specify JPEG 2000 *Codec* and *Irreversible* properties:

+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-dicom-jpeg2000-compression.java" >}}

+### Using RLE compression in DICOM image
+For this compression type you need to use *CompressionType.Rle* enumeration value.
+The RLE compression algorithm doesn't have additional settings.
+The following code shows how you can use RLE compression algorithm in DICOM image:

+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-dicom-rle-compression.java" >}}

+### How to change Color Type in DICOM compression
+The property ***DicomOptions.ColorType*** allows you to change color type in DICOM compression.
+There are several supported color types: *Grayscale8Bit*, *Grayscale16Bit* and *Rgb24Bit*.
+Use the following code in order to change the color type:

+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-dicom-grayscale.java" >}}

 ## **Memory strategy optimization**
 The memory optimization strategy is now supported for Dicom images.